 Now, all these years later, I feel honoured to be able to join the course once again, as a teacher.
 I have always loved teaching, because learning to me is the currency of life.
 In teaching I try to bring together my experiences from my versatile life, from improvisation to theatre to learning Hungarian, the Sheng and of course, learning from my students, be they 4 or 84.

-Eric Hoeprich, clarinet I look forward to teaching at the Apollo Summer Academy and particularly to working with clarinet players of all ages and types.
+I look forward to teaching at the Apollo Summer Academy, and particularly to working with clarinet players of all ages and types.
 My special interest is the history of the instrument and its repertoire – not to mention playing techniques and interesting players from the past.
-I hope to meet likeminded musicians and have the opportunity to share our knowledge and insights.
+I hope to meet like-minded musicians and have the opportunity to share our knowledge and insights.

-Stefan Blonk, horn The Apollo ‘summer of music’ is the ideal opportunity to play chamber music with likeminded people.
-The ambiance in Drachten is very inspiring, instructive and great fun.
-I will certainly enjoy working with my wonderful colleagues on the team of tutors.
-I am joining the Academy for the third time and especially look forward to meeting you, the students.
-Will we form a wind octet this year?
-Or play the Dvorak Serenade?
-Or a mighty piece with eight horns?
-There is no end to my plans.
+Te Apollo summer of music is the opportunity to play music with like-minded people.
+The atmosphere in Drachten is very inspiring and besides being very educational, it is also a lot of fun.
+I am very happy to work with my wonderful colleagues in this team of tutors.
+I will participate for the third time and look forward to your arrival.
+Are we going to form a wind octet this year?
+Or the Dvorak Serenade?
+Or a mighty eight-horn piece?
+Plenty of plans!